 2. Competition

-One of the primary variables determining the safety of any stock, including fintech, is a competitive risk.
+One of the primary variables determining the safety of any stock, including FinTech, is a competitive risk.

 Consider Visa (NYSE: V) and Mastercard as an example (NYSE: MA).
 They are not just the leaders in payment processing; they control the industry.
 Conversely, the recently publicized insurance technology firm Lemonade (NYSE: LMND) competes in a very competitive field with several far larger competitors.